Who does the Searching online more? men or women

 Some building societies and banks were charging a third more than others for foreign transactions.

-As a more cost-effective alternative, prepaid travel cards are expected to encourage holidaymakers to budget their holiday expenditure far more effectively, whilst avoiding unexpected card charges at the end of the month.
+As a more cost-effective alternative, prepaid travel cards expected to encourage holidaymakers to budget their holiday expenditure far more effectively.
+Whilst avoiding unexpected card charges at the end of the month.